Veams/documentation/methodology/javascript/bringItTogether/methodology__jsTogether.md

 [//]: # ({{#wrapWith "grid-row"}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

-###  To the right, you can see what markup looks like when modules, options, and items are used altogether:
+###  To the right, you can see what markup looks like when modules, options, and items are used altogether.
+In this example we markup a basic navigation.

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})